XlogicX/m2elf/README.md

 Source File Syntax
 =====
 The source file can include ascii hex and binary byte by byte.
 Spacing between hex bytes not a requirment, but could reduce bugs (4 hex bytes could look like binary to m2elf if the hex is only 1's and 0's).
-In order for a binary byte to be interpreted as such, it needs to be consecutive 1's and 0's with no 1's or 0's surrounding it.
+In order for a binary byte to be interpreted as such, it needs to be a series of 8 1's and 0's preceded by an underscore, i.e. _01011000

 Valid comments include #, //, ', and --